openhab/openhab-docs/developers/buildsystem.md

   </dependencies>
 ```

-In most cases these dependencies need to be added to the `feature.xml`:
+To ensure that they are available at runtime they also need to be added to the `feature.xml`:

 ```
   <bundle dependency="true">mvn:foo.bar/baz/1.0.0</bundle>